Vitamin D3 Brain Health: Clinical Research & Mechanisms

 These compounds interact with other nutrients.
 Understanding interactions guides comprehensive supplementation.

 Synergistic combinations enhance effects.
 Some nutrients work together to produce greater benefits.
-These combinations should be leveraged.
+These combinations deserve leverage.

-Antagonistic interactions should be avoided.
+Antagonistic interactions deserve avoidance.
 Some nutrients compete for absorption or function.
 Timing and dosing can minimize these conflicts.

-Cofactor requirements must be met.
+Cofactor requirements must meet fulfillment.
 Some nutrients require other nutrients for activation.
 Comprehensive nutrition supports optimal function.

-Balance is essential for safety.
+Balance remains essential for safety.
 Excessive intake of one nutrient may deplete another.
 Monitoring prevents these imbalances.

 Bioavailability Factors